Getting Started

 Hot Module Replacement

 HMR works out of the box, but your bundler setup may require indication that your entry point supports it.
-For webpack and parcel add the following code to your entry point:
+For webpackarrow-up-right and parcelarrow-up-right add the following code to your entry point:

 If your entry point imports files that do not support HMR, you can place the above snippet in a module where you define a custom element. (where define method from the library is used).